Small-loss bounds for online learning with partial information: The black-box reduction for graph-based feedback

-\paragraph{High probability bound.} To obtain a high-probability guarantee (and hence a bound on the actual regret, not pseudoregret), we encounter an additional complication since we need to upper bound the cumulative estimated loss of the comparator by its cumulative actual loss.
+\textbf{High probability bound.} To obtain a high-probability guarantee (and hence a bound on the regret, not only the pseudoregret), we encounter an additional complication since we need to upper bound the cumulative estimated loss of the comparator by its cumulative actual loss.
 For this purpose, the mere fact that the estimator is negatively biased does not suffice.
 The estimator may, in principle, be unbiased (if the arm is never frozen), and the variance it suffers can be high, which could ruin the small-loss guarantee.
 To deal with this, we apply a concentration inequality, comparing the expected loss to a multiplicative approximation of the actual loss.
-This is inspired by the approximate regret notion, is a quantity with negative mean, and has variance that depends on $1/\eps$ as well as the magnitude of the estimated losses which is $\nicefrac{1}{\gamma'}$.
+This is inspired by the approximate regret notion, is a quantity with negative mean, and has variance that depends on $1/\eps$ as well as the magnitude of the estimated losses which is $\frac{1}{\gamma'}$. \begin{theorem} Let $\mathcal{A}$ be any full information algorithm with an expected approximate regret guarantee of: $\En\brk*{\apx\prn*{f,\eps/5}} \le \frac{5 L\cdot A(d,T)}{\eps}$, against any arm $f$, when run on losses in $[0,L]$.
+For any $\delta>0$, with probability $1-\delta$, the \emph{Double-Threshold Freezing Algorithm} (Algorithm~\ref{alg:black_box}) run with learning parameter $\epsilon'=\frac{\eps}{5}$ on input $\mathcal{A}$, $\alpha$, $d$, has $\epsilon$-approximate regret of: \end{theorem} To prove this, we need the following concentration inequality, showing that the sum of a sequence of (possibly dependent) random variables cannot be much higher than the sum of their expectations: \begin{lemma} Let $x_1,x_2,\dots,x_T$ be a sequence of non-negative random variables, s.t. $x_t \in [0,1]$.
+Let $\En_{t-1}\brk*{x_t}=\En\brk*{x_t|x_1, \ldots, x_{t-1}}$.
+Then, for any $\epsilon, \delta > 0$, with probability at least $1-\delta$